OctopusDeploy/docs/docs/api-and-integration/octopus.migrator.exe-command-line/index.md

 ---

-**Octopus.Migrator.exe**Â is a command line tool that provides the ability to back-up and restore parts of an Octopus Deploy instance as well as migrate data from 2.6 builds.
+**Octopus.Migrator.exe** is a command line tool that provides the ability to back-up and restore parts of an Octopus Deploy instance as well as migrate data from 2.6 builds.

-The latest version of is available in the Octopus Deploy installation directory from version 3.0Â onward, usually located in *C:\Program Files\Octopus Deploy*.
+The latest version of is available in the Octopus Deploy installation directory from version 3.0 onward, usually located in *C:\Program Files\Octopus Deploy*.

 ## Commands

 Octopus.Migrator.exe supports the following commands:

-- **migrate**:Â Imports data from an Octopus 2.6 backup
+- **migrate**: Imports data from an Octopus 2.6 backup
-- **`import`**:Â Imports data from an Octopus 3.0+ export directory.Â [Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/migrator-import.md)
+- **`import`**: Imports data from an Octopus 3.0+ export directory.
+[Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/migrator-import.md)
-- **`export`**:Â Exports all configuration data to a directory.Â [Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/migrator-export.md)
+- **`export`**: Exports all configuration data to a directory.
+[Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/migrator-export.md)
-- **`partial-export`**: Exports configuration data to a directory filtered by a single project.Â [Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/partial-export.md)
+- **`partial-export`**: Exports configuration data to a directory filtered by a single project.
+[Learn more](/docs/home/api-and-integration/octopus.migrator.exe-command-line/partial-export.md)